LlamaEdge/LlamaEdge/api-server/README.md

     The `id` and `filename` fields are important for the next step, for example, to segment the uploaded file to chunks for computing embeddings.

-- Chunk the uploaded file with the `/v1/chunks` endpoint
+- `/v1/chunks` endpoint for segmenting files to chunks

     To segment the uploaded file to chunks for computing embeddings, use the `/v1/chunks` API.
 The following command sends the uploaded file ID and filename to the API server and gets the chunks: